William Waite

-William G. Waite (October 1917, in Massachusetts – 1980) was an American-born musicologist.
+William G. Waite (October 1917, in Massachusetts – February 28, 1980) was an American musicologist.

+Biography

-Waite was educated and taught solely at Yale.
-He began his teaching career in 1947 and received his PhD in 1951.
+William G. Waite was born in October 1917 in Massachusetts.
+He was educated at Yale University.
+He later received his PhD in 1951.
 His dissertation, The Rhythm of Twelfth-Century Polyphony: its Theory and Practice outlines his ideas on modal interpretation of organum duplum.
 The second half of this work is a transcription of organum from the Magnus liber organi.

+In 1947, Waite joined the Yale music department.
+He was chairman of the music department from 1965 to 1979.
+During his tenure, the department grew into the Yale School of Music.
 His textbook, The Art of Music (1962), written with Beekman Cannon and Alvin Johnson, was a popular introductory music text for many years.

-He died from pancreatic cancer in 1980.
+Waite married.
+He had two daughters and a son.
+He died of pancreatic cancer on February 28, 1980, aged 62, at the Yale Health Center Infirmary.